dmamakas2000/ipo/README.md

 | **_Train Runtime (sec.)_** |      26      |  165.58  |        1541.21        |     3104.44    |
 | **_Train Samples/sec._**   |       -      |   43.00  |          4.62         |      2.29      |
 | **_Train Steps/sec_**      |       -      |   1.75   |          1.16         |      0.77      |

 ## Frequently Asked Questions (FAQ)

+### How to run experiments?
+For any UNIX server, please follow these steps:

+1. Clone the repository using `git clone https://github.com/dmamakas2000/ipo`.

+1. Move into the desired directory representing the experiment you want to execute.
+For example, type `cd scripts/management/`

+1. Export the Pythonpath using `export PYTHONPATH="${PYTHONPATH}:/your_directory_to_project/"`.

+1. Open the corresponding file and edit the configurations based on your needs.

+1. Make the bash script executable using `chmod`.
+For example, `chmod +x bert_management.sh`.

+1. Execute the bash script.
+For example, `./bert_management.sh`.